blinkupsdk/docs/README.md

 Use the bLinkupSDK to do these three main things

 1. Connect with friends on the app
-2. Notify friends when they're at the event (using smart tracking & proximity)
+2. Notify users when their friends are at the event (using smart tracking & proximity)
 3. Easily send invites to locations on a venue map

 To achieve these functions the following steps need to be taken:

-- Sign-up, using name, username, phone number
+- Sign-up, using their name, username, and phone number
-- Login, via a texted code
+- Login, via a texted authentication code
 - Find friends, by searching name or matching contacts
 - Send and accept friend requests
 - Get a list of friends and notify users about which friends are at an event